dpinezich/hls-052-nka-backend/README.md

 curl -X POST [SERVER_URL]/save -H 'Content-Type: application/x-www-form-urlencoded' -H 'cache-control: no-cache' -d 'param1=value1&param2=value2&param3=value3&param4=value4'
 ```
 - `GET /download` - will download the excel file

+# Sending emails

+In order to be able to send email you need to copy `.env.sample` to `.env` and adjust the values inside